americanexpress/amex-jest-preset/README.md

 - [coverageThreshold](http://facebook.github.io/jest/docs/en/configuration.html#coveragethreshold-object) tells Jest to return failure unless code coverage is 100% for branch, function, line, and statement.
 (Yes this does mean that your build will fail if you don't have 100% code coverage)

+- [modulePathIgnorePatterns](https://facebook.github.io/jest/docs/en/configuration.html#modulepathignorepatterns-array-string) tells Jest to not even consider `npm-cache` and `npm` directories for module loading.
+This prevents issues on CI server where `npm-cache` may be shared across build workspaces.

 ## Usage

 1. Install: